Facilitate consensus between owner/ operators and OEMs to enable open access to onboard data for open pit and underground mobile equipment.

-Most leading enterprise mine operators are driving 21st century operational excellence through better visibility and management of mine to mill operation, adopting an ongoing focus on continuous improvement innovation.
+Most leading enterprise mine operators focus on continuous improvement and innovation.
 This requires a significant amount of technology, systems and information, including source data related to the real-time and historical performance of mobile mining equipment.

-Before any technical equipment connectivity standards can emerge, a common industry vision of what data is required and why it is needed should be established between the operators and OEMs.
-This understanding will become the foundation for evolving the current relationships and driving continued improvements in mining efficiencies.
+- Before technical equipment connectivity standards can emerge, there must be a common industry vision of what data is required and why it is needed.

-The Mobile Equipment Open Data Guideline Version One will be published in early 2016.
-This data set was developed between OEMs and their customers and is based on real needs of owners to extract value from the equipment data.
-This guideline outlines the onboard data groups that should be made available and open to the equipment owner, in a real-time, read-only format.
-This year, a focus on the onboard data of autonomous machines will strive to achieve consensus between operators and OEMs, as an important step towards greater innovation.
+The Mobile Equipment Open Data Guideline is based on the real needs of owners to extract value from the equipment data.
+This guideline outlines the onboard data groups that should be made available and open to the equipment owner, in a real-time, read-only format